NoraCodes/sws-dotfiles/README.md

 ## Themes to use

-* `adapta-gtk-theme` with the Adapta Nokto theme selected
+* Adapta Pink Eta theme selected
 * `numix-icon-theme` with the default Numix theme selected

 ## Dotfiles for configuring...